ruslankolmakov/mockik/README.md

 # Mockik - Simple Mock Server

-Mockik is a lightweight mock server that uses a format similar to WireMock for defining API mocks.
+Mockik is a lightweight mock server for defining API mocks.
 It allows you to quickly set up mock responses for your frontend development or testing needs.

 ## Features

-- 🔄 Similar to WireMock API format (partially compatible but not a full implementation)
+- 🔄 Simple and intuitive JSON-based mock definition format
 - 📁 Load mock definitions from JSON files
 - 🔌 Dynamic mock registration via API
 - 🔒 HTTPS support via Nginx in Docker